TITLE 7 HEALTH

 filed 12/20/79.

-NMAC 4.3, Control of Disease and Conditions of Public Health Significance
+Control of Disease and Conditions of Public Health Significance (filed

-Control of Disease and Conditions of Public Health Significance (filed July 31,
+Disease and Conditions of Public Health Significance (filed July 31, 2003),

 Other History:

-Regulations Governing The Control Of Disease And Conditions Of Public Health
+Governing The Control Of Disease And Conditions Of Public Health Significance

-first version of the New Mexico Administrative code as 7 NMAC 4.3, Control of
+version of the New Mexico Administrative code as 7 NMAC 4.3, Control of Disease

-Control of Disease and Conditions of Public Health Significance, filed 10/16/96
+Disease and Conditions of Public Health Significance, filed 10/16/96 was

-the New Mexico Administrative code as 7.4.3 NMAC, Control of Disease and
+New Mexico Administrative code as 7.4.3 NMAC, Control of Disease and Conditions

-Control of Disease and Conditions of Public Health Significance (filed July 31,
+Disease and Conditions of Public Health Significance (filed July 31, 2003) was